amitjavilaventura/genomics-notes/comparative-genomics/ensembl_multiple_genome_browser.md

 * RepeatMasker (and other) tracks are available, so it is possible to visualize repeats.
 * ...

-Furthermore, the ENSEMBL Browser has the option to upload data in different formats (up to 20MB), including BigWig, BED, BedGraph.
+Furthermore, the ENSEMBL Browser has the option to upload data in different formats (up to 20MB), including BigWig, BED, BedGraph...

-Nevertheless, it is quite difficult, specially if the aim is to visualize several genomes including custom data.
+Nevertheless, it is quite "difficult", specially if the aim is to visualize several genomes including custom data.
 For this reason, I decided to write a "tutorial" to use it and don't forget how to use it.

 ## Select the genome